How do I join 4-H?

 - Create community partnerships with meaningful roles for young people.

-- Prepare youth for work.
+- Prepare youth to enter the workforce.

 - Enable youth to deal with violence in their communities.